Lennox Honychurch

 From 1975 to 1979, Honychurch served as a Senator in the House of Assembly under the Dominica Freedom Party.
 Following the 1980 elections, he became Press Secretary to the Prime Minister, supporting the communications arm of the newly independent government.

-Though his time in elected office was short, it laid the foundation for his future influence in national policy and cultural diplomacy.
+Although his time in elected office was brief, it laid the groundwork for his future influence in national policy and cultural diplomacy.

 Awards, Honors, and Recognition